Skip to content

 What proof of presence does and does not claim

 Proof of presence is about the integrity of the record after capture.
-It means a punch cannot be altered undetectably once it is written.
-It does not claim the GPS was truthful, because location still comes from the worker's phone.
+It means a punch can't be altered undetectably once it's written.
+It doesn't claim the GPS was truthful, because location still comes from the worker's phone.
 Two honest, separate promises: the location check is a deterrent, and the record is tamper-evident.

 How to prove hours worked

-When a worker, a client, or an auditor questions an hour, here is exactly what you can show and why it holds up.
+When a worker, a client, or an auditor questions an hour, here's exactly what you can show and why it holds up.

 Decision four: how the hours reach payroll

 As the crew works, hours stack up by person and by project, and overtime and break math are applied automatically instead of you doing them in your head.
-There is also an automatic clock-out at a cutoff hour you set, with a push notification, so a forgotten punch does not run all night and blow up a paycheck.
+There's also an automatic clock-out at a cutoff hour you set, with a push notification, so a forgotten punch doesn't run all night and blow up a paycheck.
 When the week is done, you approve it and lock it so no punch can be quietly changed after the fact.

 app.getclox.com/reports